Aarhus: Geography

 Aarhus is located at the Bay of Aarhus facing the Kattegat sea in the east with the peninsulas of Mols and Helgenæs across the bay to the northeast.
 Mols and Helgenæs are both part of the larger regional peninsula of Djursland.
-A number of larger cities and towns is within easy reach from Aarhus by road and rail, including Randers (38.5 km by road north), Grenå (northeast), Horsens (50 km south) and Silkeborg (44 km east).
+A number of larger cities and towns are within easy reach of Aarhus by road and rail, including Randers (38.5 km by road north), Grenå (northeast), Horsens (50 km south) and Silkeborg (44 km east).

 Topography

 At Aarhus's location, the Bay of Aarhus provides a natural harbour with a depth of 10 m quite close to the shore.
 Aarhus was founded at the mouth of a brackish water fjord, but the original fjord no longer exists, as it has gradually narrowed into what is now the Aarhus River and the Brabrand Lake, due to natural sedimentation.
 The land around Aarhus was once covered by forests, remains of which exist in parts of Marselisborg Forest to the south and Riis Skov to the north.
 Several lakes extend west from the inner city as the landscape merges with the larger region of Søhøjlandet with heights exceeding 152 m at Himmelbjerget between Skanderborg and Silkeborg.
 The highest natural point in Aarhus Municipality is Jelshøj at 128 metres above sea level, in the southern district of Højbjerg.
 The hilltop is home to a Bronze Age barrow shrouded in local myths and legends.

 The hilly area around Aarhus consists of a morainal plateau from the last ice age, broken by a complex system of tunnel valleys.
 The most prominent valleys of this network are the Aarhus Valley in the south, stretching inland east–west with the Aarhus River, Brabrand Lake, Årslev Lake and Tåstrup Lake, and the Egå Valley to the north, with the stream of Egåen, Egå Engsø, the bog of Geding-Kasted Mose and Geding Lake.
 Most parts of the two valleys have been drained and subsequently farmed, but in the early 2000s some of the drainage was removed and parts of the wetlands were restored for environmental reasons.
 The valley system also includes the stream of Lyngbygård Å in the west and valleys to the south of the city, following erosion channels from the pre-quaternary.
 By contrast, the Aarhus River Valley and the Giber River Valley are late glacial meltwater valleys.
 The coastal cliffs along the Bay of Aarhus consist of shallow Tertiary clay from the Eocene and Oligocene (57 to 24 million years ago).